rabuckley/Maui.ContextMenu/README.md

 ## What is Maui.ContextMenu?

-Maui.ContextMenu is a .NET MAUI library for Android and iOS used to open a native context menu on long press.
+Maui.ContextMenu is a .NET MAUI library for Android, iOS, and Windows used to open a native context menu on long press or right-click.

 Android        |  iOS
 :-------------------------:|:-------------------------: